drekka/Alchemic/runtime.md

 Without any criteria, Alchemic will use the passed return type to determine the search criteria for scanning the model based in it's class and any applicable protocols.

+## Setting objects

+Alchemic will locate the matching object factory for the criteria passed as arguments after the object.
+It will then set the object as it's value. __ACName__ is most useful when setting values as __AcSet__ expects there to be only one object factory to set.
+If zero or more than one object factory is found, __AcSet__ will throw an error.

+*Note: that setting a new object for an object factory does not effect any previously injected references to the old object.
+Only injections done after setting the new object will receive it.*

 ## Invoking methods